Ryunosuke1219/iga-nephropathy-lstm-autoencoder/README.md

 If you use this code in your research, please cite the original paper:

 > Noda, R., Ichikawa, D., Shirai, S., & Shibagaki, Y. (2025).
-Clinical Trajectory Patterns in IgA Nephropathy Identified by Deep Learning and Their Association with Renal Outcomes. *Clinical Journal of the American Society of Nephrology*.
+Clinical Trajectory Patterns in IgA Nephropathy Identified by Deep Learning and Their Association with Renal Outcomes.